mwunsch/handlebars.scala/README.md

 ## Bindings

 In order to facilitate multiple ways of interacting with data, Handlebars provides a data-binding facility.
 Handlebars ships with a default binding strategy, DynamicBinding, which uses Scala reflection to work with scala standard-library data structures and primitives.
-You can implement your own Binding strategies by implementing the following:
+You can implement your own Binding strategies by implementing the following traits:

 - com.gilt.handlebars.Context.FullBinding
 - com.gilt.handlebars.Context.BindingFactory